themost-framework/router/README.md

         ]
     }

-### params

-> HttpParamAttributeOptions[]
+> params : HttpParamAttributeOptions[]

-An array of objects which represent a collection of route or querystring params
+An array of objects which represents a collection of route or querystring params

     @httpGet({
         params: [